Vodafone Greece: Details

-The network name is displayed as "vodafone GR" on most handsets except for Apple devices where it has been shortened to display as "vf-GR" As a response to the 2019/20 COVID-19 pandemic, Vodafone has pushed out an update to all compatible devices to replace the network text with menoume spiti, which translates to stay home.
+The network name is displayed as "vodafone GR" on most handsets except for Apple/Samsung devices where it has been shortened to display as "vf-GR" As a response to the 2019/20 COVID-19 pandemic, Vodafone has pushed out an update to all compatible devices to replace the network text with menoume spiti, which translates to "we're staying home".

 On 17 December 2020, the auction for the 5G frequencies was completed.
 The frequencies that Vodafone gained are as follows: